onqtam/headjack/docs/why/14_ECONOMICS.md

-companies don't have a reason to stop growing beyond a certain point and beurocracies - they always fill the budget and don't try to obsolete themselves imagine having a reward to fulfill a goal and be done with it instead of petpetuating the need to exist
+companies don't have a reason to stop growing beyond a certain point and bureaucracies - they always fill the budget and don't try to obsolete themselves imagine having a reward to fulfill a goal and be done with it instead of petpetuating the need to exist